 Ohio has over 100 ISLANDS in rivers, lakes, and ponds.
 Many are on the U.S. Islands Directory because they have a ham radio.
 Middle Bass Island is the central island of a trio of islands known as the Three Sisters and is flanked by North Bass Island, and South Bass Island.
 The glacial grooves on the north side of Kelleys Island are the largest easily accessible such grooves in the world.

 The JUDICIAL System is the system of courts that interprets and applies the law in the name of the state.
 The judiciary of Ohio is the branch of the government of Ohio that interprets and applies the law of Ohio, ensures equal justice under law, and provides a mechanism for dispute resolution.
 The Ohio judicial is set forth in the Constitution and law of Ohio and separates the state government into the Executive branch, the Judicial branch, and the Ohio has KARST and caves.
 Crystal Cave is the largest geode in the world and is open to the public.
+Rock House Cave is a tunnel-like corridor situated midway up a 150-foot cliff of Blackhand sandstone.
 Ash Cave is the largest recess cave in the state.
 The state has sinkholes especially near abondoned mines.
 The National Speleological Society has chapters in Ohio that provide information about caving.
 The National Park Service has a Cave and Karst Program.